Q. Do you charge sales tax?

 Q. Do you Offer shipping?

 A. Not at this time but we may in the future.
-You can pickup the boards in Myrtle Beach at our location or we can deliver within 20 miles of our location.
+You can pickup the boards in Myrtle Beach.
+Delivery is available within 20 driving miles.

 Q. Do you do custom designs?

 A. Yes, any paint pattern, any color and we install any graphic.
 No hand painting designs.

 Q. Do you do Accept Credit Cards or Venmo?

 Q. What is inside your bags and what are they made of?

 A. We use corn.
 All bags are double stitched and the weight is 15 1/2 to 16 ounces.
 We use Duck cotton cloth between 10 and 12 ounces.

 Q. Do you offer unfinished boards that I can paint myself?